mehrwert/TYPO3-FAL-Quota/Documentation/Administrator/Index.rst

 .. tip::

-   Quota statistics of a storage is automatically updated with every action executed within the storage, the Scheduler task is mainly used to send notifications and sync external updates of the storage assets (e.g. files added by S/FTP).
+   Quota statistics of a storage is automatically updated with every action executed within the storage, the Scheduler tasks can be used to sync external updates of the storage assets (e.g. files added by S/FTP).
 Set the execution interval according to your requirements.

 Manually update Quota Statistics
 ================================